usenix202222/Justitia/README.md

 ## How to run
 First, users should generate the smartIR.
 To generate smartIR, users should execute pipline_for_contract with two input parameters: legal contract location and output location.
-After this execution, the res folder contains the four types progammable clauses and smartIR.
+After this execution, the res folder contains the four types programmable clauses and smartIR.

+    python3 pipline_for_contract.py contract_path output_path